NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/diffBind/lab-diffBinding-remote.rst

 Concluding remarks and next steps
 ===================================

-The workflow presented in the tutorials is quite common and it includes recommended steps for analysis of ChIP-seq data.
-Naturally, there may be different tools or ways to preform similar tasks.
+The workflow presented in the tutorial is quite common and it includes recommended steps for analysis of ChIP-seq data.
+Naturally, there may be different tools or ways to perform similar tasks.
 New tools are being developed all the time and no single tool can do it all.

-In the extra labs we have prepared you can find for instance an alternative way of quality control of ChIP-seq data with R package called ``ChIPQC`` as well as alternative differential binding workflow with a packaged called ``csaw``.
+In the extra labs we have prepared, you can find for instance an alternative way of quality control of ChIP-seq data with R package called ``ChIPQC`` as well as alternative differential binding workflow with a packaged called ``csaw``.

 ..
 Note, these labs were not extensively tested so you may need to experiment and draw from the knowledge gained in the main labs.

-Also, there are more types of analyses one can do beyond the one presented here.
+Also, there are more types of analyses one can do beyond those presented here.
 A common further analysis, for instance, includes identification of short sequence motifs enriched in regions bound by the assayed factor (peaks).
 We present several methods in the lab :doc:`Motif finding exercise <../motifs/lab-motifs>`

 ..
 There are several tools available here and we recommend you test one or two with on the tutorial data: [Homer](http://homer.salk.edu/homer/), [GEM](http://groups.csail.mit.edu/cgs/gem/), [RSAT](http://floresta.eead.csic.es/rsat/peak-motifs_form.cgi)m [MEME](http://meme-suite.org/)